 “Hear them out,” advises Robert Veldman of Pinion’s conservation practice.
 As an advocate for agribusinesses who are either approached by renewable energy businesses or are looking for additional revenue streams, he often sees an overwhelming distrust in the beginning when farmers and ranchers are approached about their land.

 Whether the term is cynicism or skepticism, the general suspicion by agribusinesses of the motives for conservation or renewable energies on their land is in need of a transformation.
 After all, an increasing need for cost-efficiencies, financial diversification and the agendas of local and state governments pushing renewable energy requirements (from 20% to 100% renewables by a designated year), are all growing opportunities.

 “This distrust is blocking a rich source of revenue stream for farmers and ranchers, as well as possibly effecting efforts for renewable energy companies,” says Veldman.
 While he doesn’t advise signing leases with any company knocking on your door with an offer, he strongly recommends performing an assessment of the lease offer to validate any legitimate sources.

 5 Areas of Land Value

-In addition to conservation easements, there are generally four more areas of land value that ag producers can tap into for added revenue: solar or wind production, wildlife habitat and hunting, wetlands, and mineral development.
+There are generally five areas of land value that ag producers can tap into for added revenue:

 “These diversification strategies can lead unused or even production land to untapped financial opportunities.
 Large corporations are proactively seeking the use of land for sustainability right now – especially for wind and solar energies – where empty land can be rife with additional land revenue opportunities,” adds Veldman.